Gabin Dabiré: Style

 Gabin Dabiré's music is broader than the narrow confines of Burkina Faso or even Africa.
 This may be partly explained by the fact that Dabiré wields the acoustic guitar in the same troubadour tradition of African guitar legends like Jean Bosco Mwenda, S.E.
 Rogie and Ali Farka Toure.
 However, he is truly original in layering various sounds over each other.
 Each song is indelibly stamped with Dabiré's unmistakable trademark tapestry whereby the sound of one instrument is woven into the next, creating sparkling sound waves.

 Performances

-Gabin has played with Cecilia Chailly, Manu Katché, Walter Maioli, Dominic Miller, Pino Palladino, and Matteo Silva.
+Gabin has played among others with Cecilia Chailly, Manu Katché, Walter Maioli, Dominic Miller, Pino Palladino, Giovanni Amighetti, Omar Hakim, Lokua Kanza, Jeff Coffin, Wu Fei, David Rhodes (guitarist), Antonio Breschi and Matteo Silva.